zacherydickson/HUBDesign/SA_BOND/readme.txt

 made up of up to "-length" - "-tilingLen" + 1 unique "-tilingLen" oligos
 [-maxThread]: The maximum number of threads to use (Default value is system max)

 Example
 =======

-For the input dataset "ecoli.fsa" the commands for running BOND with default parameters on linux, mac, and windows are:
+For the input dataset "ecoli.fsa" the commands for running BOND with default parameters on linux

-1. For Linux:
-	./BOND_linux ecoli.fsa ecoli.bond

-2. For Mac:
-	./BOND_mac ecoli.fsa ecoli.bond

-3. For Windows (64-bit):
-	BOND_windows ecoli.fsa ecoli.bond
+	./SA_BOND ecoli.fsa ecoli.bond

 If the user would like to design oligos with these parameters: